 — Total colectomy, which is a complete removal of the colon.
 This isn’t needed very often.

 Surgeons also will remove lymph nodes that are near the area of the tumor to study them under a microscope.
 Lymph nodes are small structures that help to fight off infection that are located throughout the body.
 Cancer can spread to the lymph nodes, and that’s why surgeons remove them.
 A closer look at the lymph nodes helps determine the stage, or severity, of the cancer.
 If cancer has spread to the lymph nodes, you will probably need chemotherapy at some point after surgery.
+The cancer guidelines from the National Comprehensive Cancer Network recommend removing a minimum of 12 lymph nodes.

 There are a few different approaches used for colon cancer surgery: